Seminars

 Co-directors: Julia Phillips Cohen (Jewish Studies) and Samuel Dolbee (History)

 The Ottoman History Workshop explores the dynamism of the Ottoman world and its impact beyond the empire’s borders and into the present in southeast Europe, southwest Asia, north Africa, and beyond.
 To promote collaboration, the seminar partners with various units across campus and focuses on works-in-progress.
-Seminar topics this year will include American oil interests in the empire, the political ecology of charcoal and forests in Ottoman Kurdistan, the history and poetics of syphilis, and the untold story of Jewish refugees in the Ottoman domains.
+Seminar topics in the past have included American oil interests in the empire, the political ecology of charcoal and forests in Ottoman Kurdistan, science and sexology, and the question of race and the British Mandate in Iraq.

 Co-directors: Elizabeth Covington (GSS/English), Kristin Rose (GSS), Stacy Clifford Simplican (GSS/Political Science), and Danyelle Valentine (GSS/American Studies)

-Working across disciplinary boundaries in a dynamic and inclusive scholarly community, the Rights and Resistance Seminar addresses significant cultural issues, politics, and scholarship that describe the current state and predict the future of human rights in the United States.
-The seminar will use literary texts as a jumping-off point to discuss human rights and resistance to power structures related to race, gender, class, sexuality, and ability.
+Working across disciplinary boundaries in a dynamic and inclusive scholarly community, the Rights and Resistance Seminar addresses significant cultural issues, politics, and scholarship that describe the current state and consider the future of human rights in the United States.
+The seminar will use both scholarly and popular texts as a jumping-off point to discuss human rights and resistance to power structures related to race, gender, class, sexuality, and ability.

 Co-directors: Jay Clayton (English/CMA) and Scott J. Juengel (English)